Aestero-UI/yonostore-blogs/blogs/safest-indian-gaming-apps.md

 Use this seven‑point checklist whenever you discover a new game:

 1. **Source Verification**
    Only install from well‑known platforms.
-We recommend starting at the [Yono Store homepage](https://yonostore.vercel.app/)—every title there is manually reviewed.
+We recommend starting at the **[Yono Store](https://yonostore.app/)**—every title there is manually reviewed.

 2. **Review Permissions**
    Before installing, review the permissions list.
 Decline any app that requests unrelated access such as camera, contacts or SMS.